What to Do in Ronda for a Day (Must-see Attractions + Tips)

 Although it isn’t very clear what the purpose of this historical building was and what it looked like during the Muslim period in Ronda, it was probably used as a courtyard due to its proximity to El Tajo.

-Inside Mondragon Palace, you can also find the Archaeological Museum of Ronda (Museo Arqueológico Municipal).
-This is the perfect place to learn about the first human settlements in this part of Andalucia as well as see pieces of pottery and other objects.
+Inside the Mondragon Palace, you can also find the Archaeological Museum of Ronda (Museo Arqueológico Municipal).
+This is the perfect place to learn about the first human settlements in this part of Andalucia, as well as to see pottery and other objects.

 The tiles and Moorish architectural style are impressive, and one of my favourite parts of this palace is the scented gardens with beautiful fountains and breathtaking views of the mountains surrounding Ronda.